aluveitie/RyzenMacPro/README.md

 For enabling the integrated Intel Bluetooth/Wifi you can use the kexts from OpenIntelWireless.
 Though Bluetooth is working mostly perfect, some things like audio input (Bluetooth Mic from AirPods for example) do not work.

 The AMD Power Gadget can be downloaded from https://github.com/trulyspinach/SMCAMDProcessor/releases.
 Other monitoring tools can also access and display this information.

-The VoodooTSCSyncAMD kext is used to sync the cores and required the correct number of threads (cores * 2).
-Either update the Info.plist of the kext or create a new one with the VoodooTSCSync configurator.

 The AGPMInjector kext is used to inject proper power management and can be created with Pavo-IM's generator and is specific to MacPro7,1 SMBIOS and the Radeon RX 6900 XT.
 It is necessary to create a custom kext for different GPUs.